Hallam F.C.

 Hallam Football Club is an English football club based in Crosspool, Sheffield, South Yorkshire.
-Founded in 1860, Hallam is the second oldest association football club in the world.
-Hallam currently play in the Northern Counties East League Premier Division, at the ninth level of the English football league system.

-Hallam have played at their Sandygate Road home in the Sheffield suburb of Crosspool since formation, with the ground being officially recognised by the Guinness Book of Records as "The Oldest Football Ground in the World".
+Hallam have played at their Sandygate home in the Sheffield suburb of Crosspool since 1860, with the ground being officially recognised by the Guinness Book of Records as "The Oldest Football Ground in the World".
 In 1867, the club made history by winning the world's first ever football tournament, the Youdan Cup.

-The club still possesses the historic trophy.
-Games against local rivals Sheffield F.C., the oldest club in the world, are known as the Rules derby.
+Hallam currently play in the Northern Premier League Division One East, at the eighth level of the English football league system.

 History

-Although formed in 1860, the football club can trace its links even further back, to 1804, when the owner of the Plough Inn public house on Sandygate Road agreed to allow a new cricket club, Hallam CC, to start playing on an adjacent field he owned.
+The football club can trace its links to 1804, when the owner of the Plough Inn public house on Sandygate Road agreed to allow a new cricket club, Hallam CC, to start playing on an adjacent field he owned.

 The club had in excess of 300 members by the 1850s, and in 1860 it decided to form a football club to oppose Sheffield F.C., formed three years earlier.
-On Boxing Day 1860, the two clubs played each other on Sandygate Road for the first time.
+On Boxing Day 1860, the two clubs played each other at Sandygate for the first time.
 The match report for the game in the Sheffield Daily Telegraph states that the game was played between 16 of Sheffield and 16 of Hallam and Stumperlowe (Stumperlowe being a hamlet half a mile from Sandygate).

 The Hallam Football Club's founder and captain, John Charles Shaw, soon became President of the Sheffield Football Association which organised matches according to the locally preferred rules for its growing number of member clubs.
 Shaw was directly instrumental, with Charles Alcock of the London-based Football Association, in the formation of nationally accepted rules for playing the game.
 Shaw and Alcock were the respective captains in the first game between a Sheffield XI and a London XI, in 1871, in which the preferred rules were tried out.

 In 1867, Hallam won the first ever football competition, the Youdan Cup.
 The trophy was subsequently misplaced by the club, and did not resurface again until 1997 when a Scottish antiques collector who had come into possession of the silver trophy sold it back to the club for £2,000.
 In 2014 the trophy was featured on the BBC programme Antiques Roadshow, where it was valued at £100,000.
 Club chairman Chris Taylor subsequently said the club had no plans to sell the trophy.

-Although professionalism began to creep into the game during the 1870s and −80s, Hallam chose to remain fully amateur.
+Although professionalism began to creep into the game during the 1870s and 1880s, Hallam chose to remain fully amateur.
 In the summer of 1886, for reasons unknown but likely because of financial constraints, the club was dissolved, but a year later the club was re-formed and re-registered with the Sheffield & Hallamshire FA.